Margaret Garner: Sent south and death

 Ohio officials missed finding Margaret in Covington by a few hours, missed apprehending her again in Frankfort, and finally caught up with her enslaver in Louisville, only to discover that he had put the enslaved people on a boat headed for his brother's plantation in Arkansas.
 The Liberator reported that, on March 6, 1856, the steamboat Henry Lewis, on which the Garners were being transported, began to sink after colliding with another boat.
 Margaret Garner and her baby daughter were either thrown overboard during the collision or, according to an alternate account, Garner deliberately jumped overboard after tossing her baby into the river.
 The baby drowned.
 It was reported that Margaret expressed "frantic joy" that her baby had died, and that she had tried to drown herself.
 She and Robert were kept in Arkansas only a short time before being sent to Gaines' family friends in New Orleans as a household servant.
 The Garners then disappeared from sight.

 In 1870, a reporter from The Cincinnati Chronicle found Robert Garner and gathered more about his life.
 Robert and Margaret Garner had worked in New Orleans, and in 1857 were sold to Judge Dewitt Clinton Bonham for plantation labor at Tennessee Landing, Mississippi.
 Robert said 24 year old Margaret had died in 1858 of typhoid fever, in an epidemic in the valley.
 He said that before she died, Margaret urged him to "never marry again in slavery, but to live in hope of freedom."

-Memorialization

-Most prominently, in 2016, Nikki M. Taylor captured Garner's circumstances in "Driven Toward Madness: The Fugitive Slave Margaret Garner and Tragedy on the Ohio."
-Taylor, the first African American woman to write a history of Garner, grounds her approach in black feminist theory.
-She melds history with trauma studies to account for shortcomings in the written record.
-In so doing, she rejects distortions and fictionalized images, probes slavery's legacies of sexual and physical violence and psychic trauma in new ways, and fleshes out a figure who had been rendered an apparition by the archives.
+Legacy

-Garner's life story was also the basis of Frances Harper's 1859 poem "Slave Mother: A Tale of Ohio".
+Garner's life story was the basis of Frances Harper's 1859 poem "Slave Mother: A Tale of Ohio".
 She also inspired Kentucky painter Thomas Satterwhite Noble's 1867 painting, The Modern Medea; Medea was a woman in Greek mythology who killed her own children.
 The painting, owned by Cincinnati manufacturer Procter and Gamble Corporation, was presented as a gift to the National Underground Railroad Freedom Center, where it remains on permanent display.

 Garner's life also inspired Toni Morrison to write her Pulitzer Prize-winning novel Beloved (1987).
 Morrison also wrote the libretto for the opera Margaret Garner (2005), composed by Richard Danielpour.
 Folk musician Jake Speed's "Maggie Don't You Weep" (2003) is similarly inspired by Garner's life.